What is HDFS, the Hadoop File System?

 How HDFS is Different from "normal" File Systems

-While HDFS is called a file system, it is quite different from traditional POSIX file systems as HDFS has been designed for a single workload - MapReduce - and doesn't support generic workloads.
+While HDFS is called a file system, it is quite different from traditional POSIX file systems.
+HDFS has been designed for a single workload - MapReduce - and doesn't support generic workloads.
 HDFS is also write-once, which means that files can be written once and then only be read.
-This is perfect for Hadoop and other big data analytics applications, however, you wouldn't be able to run a transactional database or virtual machines on HDFS.
+This is perfect for Hadoop and other big data analytics applications; however, you wouldn't be able to run a transactional database or virtual machines on HDFS.

-In addition, HDFS is tuned towards large sequential reads from large files.
-Hadoop was designed to work with large amounts of data and had to be optimized to work efficiently on hard drive storage.
+In addition, HDFS is tuned towards large sequential reads from large files - it has a chunk size of 64MB.
+Hadoop was designed to work with large amounts of data, and it had to be optimized to work efficiently on hard drive storage.

 Limitations of HDFS